 The Trust is exposed to daily cash redemptions of redeemable units.
-It therefore invests the majority of its assets in investments that are traded in an active market and can be readily disposed of.
+It therefore invests the majority of its assets in unlisted investment vehicle that have daily unit pricing and can generally be readily disposed of.

 The investments of the Trust may become illiquid.
 As a result, the Trust may not be able to liquidate quickly its investments in these instruments at an amount close to their fair value, or at all, to meet its liquidity requirements.
 No such investments were held as at the reporting date.